 - Repair of adult congenital heart lesions

-Trident Health System is proud to offer the WATCHMAN™ Device, a new stroke risk reduction option and an alternative to long-term warfarin therapy for patient with atrial fibrillation.
+Trident Health System is proud to offer the WATCHMAN™ Device, a new stroke risk-reduction option and an alternative to long-term warfarin therapy for patients with atrial fibrillation.
 The WATCHMAN™ Device is implanted through the leg using a catheter-based system.
 The device is designated to permanently close off the left atrial appendage, believed to be the source of a majority of stroke-causing blood clots.

 Implanting the WATCHMAN™ Device is a one-time procedure that usually lasts about an hour and is typically conducted with general anesthesia.
 Following the procedure, patients typically stay in the hospital 24 hours and, over time, some can discontinue long-term warfarin therapy.